 Yes FHA rates are lower, but when you factor in the very expensive FHA monthly mortgage insurance, the FHA overall monthly payment will always be higher than this 5% down No PMI option.

-4 Other Benefits for Using Conventional Financing vs FHA for Buyers
+4 Other Great Benefits for Using Conventional Financing vs FHA for Buyers

 There are some other great benefits to using conventional vs FHA, so buyers have more homes to choose from